prisma/prisma-client-extensions/obfuscated-fields/README.md

-# Prisma Client Extension - Computed Fields
+# Prisma Client Extension - Obfuscated Fields

-This example demonstrates how to create a Prisma Client extension that adds virtual / computed fields to a Prisma model.
-These fields are not included in the database, but rather are computed at runtime.

-Computed fields are type-safe and may return anything from simple values to complex objects, or even functions that can act as methods for your models.

-Computed fields must specify which other fields they depend on, and they may be composed / reused by other computed fields.
+This example uses an extension to obfuscate a sensitive `password` field on a `User` model.
+The `password` column is not included in selected columns in the underlying SQL queries, and it will resolve to `undefined` when accessed on a user result object.
+It could also resolve to any other value, such as an obfuscated string like `"********"`.

 ## Caveats